xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

 ## Auto-closable values

-If stored value implements `AutoClosable` - it would be closed automcaticlly on application shutdown.
+If a stored value implements `AutoClosable`, it would be closed automatically on application shutdown.

-## State usage technics
+## State usage techniques

 ### Parent-child